 The current generation Madone has set a very high standard for aero road bikes.
 Now all that performance can be had for less...

 Trek's current Madone has helped pro racers win some of the most prestigious victories in professional racing, including the 2019 world road championships in Yorkshire.
 Attaining that technological masterpiece is not quite as expensive as it used to be.
-Welcome to the Madone SL 7 eTap for 2021.
+Welcome to the Madone SL 7 eTap.

 The Madone has been acclaimed as a brilliant aero bike, with very low drag to cheat the wind.
 The original Madone SLR Disc also boasts incredibly good ride quality -not just for an aero bike, but for road bikes in general- due to an adjustable IsoSpeed seat mast.
 This clever element of the Madone SLR is also found on the Madone SL's frame.
 It uses a slider on the base of the L-shaped IsoSpeed structure under the top tube.
 By moving the slider forward or backward, the seatmast can be made stiffer or softer, depending on rider weight, expected riding surfaces or ride distance.
 Triathletes will appreciate this, knowing that a smooth ride will benefit them during the run.
 Century riders will also smile, knowing the bike will still be smooth on broken tarmac.
 Racers will like IsoSpeed since the freshest rider is most likely the fastest in the final sprint to the finish.